cube2222/jql/README.md

 If you want to see **benchmarks**, they're at [the end of the README.](#Benchmarks)

+If you want to see a cheatsheet with function types, it's [right before the benchmarks](#Type Cheatsheet).

 Ok, let's check it out now, but first things first, you have to install it:
 ```
 go get github.com/cube2222/jql